latent-to/developer-docs/docs/local-build/create-subnet.md

 ```

 To fix this, transfer TAO from the Alice account to cover this transaction and try again.
 For more information, see [Transfer TAO to wallets](./provision-wallets.md#transfer-tao-to-wallets).

+## Next steps

+With emissions now active on your subnet, you can begin registering and running miners and validators to participate in the network.